 “The antagonist is also societal.
 I think the root of it is our capitalist society,” adds Shum.
 “Racism wouldn’t exist without an individual needing to have power over another individual.
 We should actually share that space.
-Through race we devalue humanity and we value power.”
+Through race, we devalue humanity and we value power.”

 Shum’s use of space works to her advantage.
 One by one at the scene of the crime, a series of these former students unafraid to testify to their harrowing ordeal bring a palpable apprehension with every detail.
-Shum—who chose to forego actor recreations—says she and production designer Elizabeth Williams worked specifically on color palette, texture and shape to establish a moody feel of the set, which harbors a sense of danger lurking nearby.
+Shum—who chose to forego actor recreations—says she and production designer Elizabeth Williams worked specifically on colour palette, texture and shape to establish a moody feel of the set, which harbours a sense of danger lurking nearby.
 “It was really important to create an environment for the participant,” says Shum.
 “We designed a sort of surveillance room set and deliberately painted windows so we could not see out of them.
 It provided a sense of mystery.”
 Shum says in order for the participants to feel ownership, she and the team showed them where the hidden cameras were.
 “We did this to pay homage to how they must have felt under surveillance.”

-Figures such as Rodney John, Robert Hubsher, and Senator Cools to name a few, exemplify a defiance in the telling of their story seamlessly punctuated with a treasure trove of archival footage.
+Figures such as Rodney John, Robert Hubsher, and Senator Cools to name a few, exemplify defiance in the telling of their story seamlessly punctuated with a treasure trove of archival footage.
 This reflection of their younger selves as optimistic rebel rousers was hardly cause for threatening the lives of students, far from home who wanted a fair shot at an education.
 Also caught in the archives in an embarrassingly unintelligent interview is a “faculty association” member who may have summed up what the late 1960s had in store for immigrant students.
-“The manner of West Indians are large gestures,” he says, and describes behavior of laughing “immoderately” and the use of “picturesque language,” some of which he reduces to being “frequently obscene.”
+“The manner of West Indians are large gestures,” he says, and describes the behavior of laughing “immoderately” and the use of “picturesque language,” some of which he reduces to being “frequently obscene.”

-The filmmakers gift to viewers of this film comes in the form of a young talent, Nantali Indongo, who has an indelible link to the story that is clearly stated through her rendition of a signature Bob Marley tune.
+The filmmaker's gift to viewers of this film comes in the form of a young talent, Nantali Indongo, who has an indelible link to the story that is clearly stated through her rendition of a signature Bob Marley tune.
 She also plays prominently in a scene so well choreographed in a busy Montreal train station, that Shum as a director credits the success of such a complicated shot to the limitations of a documentary crew of six and the insatiable persistence of production manager Dan Emery.
 The result: A powerful on-camera meeting of the generations without uttering a word.